Alfredo Obviar

-Alfredo María Aranda Obviar (29 August 1889 – 1 October 1978) was a Filipino bishop the founder of the Congregation of the Missionary Catechists of Saint Thérèse of the Infant Jesus, and was Bishop of Lucena until his death.
-His cause for beatification is currently underway, having been declared Venerable by Pope Francis.
+Alfredo María Obviar y Aranda (29 August 1889 – 1 October 1978) was a Filipino prelate of the Catholic Church and the founder of the Congregation of the Missionary Catechists of Saint Thérèse of the Infant Jesus.
+He was Bishop of Lucena until his death.
+His beatification process was opened in 2001 and Obviar was declared venerable by Pope Francis in 2018.

 Early life

 Alfredo María Obviar y Aranda was born on 29 August 1889 in Mataás na Lupa, Lipa, Batangas to Telesforo Obviar and Florentina Catalina Aranda.
-He became an orphan at the early age, and was put under the care of his relatives from his mother’s side.
+He became an orphan at the early age, and was put under the care of his relatives from his mother's side.

-Obviar received his early religious instruction at the College of St. Francis Xavier in Manila run by the Society of Jesus, where he graduated in 1901.
+Obviar received his early religious instruction at the college of St. Francis Xavier in Manila run by the Society of Jesus, where he graduated in 1901.
 He earned his degree in Bachelor of Arts at Ateneo de Manila in 1914, and proceeded to the University of Santo Tomas Pontifical Seminary for his theological studies.

 Obviar received the sacerdotal ordination on 15 March 1919.
 His pastoral ministry began that same year at Luta (now Malvar, Batangas) and he continued as vicar of the cathedral-parish in Lipa from 1927 to 1944.
-In both parishes, he established Catechetical Centers in the población and the barrios.
-He was also Vicar General for the Diocese of Lipa, and was appointed confessor and chaplain of the Carmelite Monastery of Lipa.
+In both parishes, he established catechetical centers in the población and the barrios.
+He was also Vicar General for the Diocese of Lipa, and was appointed confessor and chaplain of the Carmelite monastery of Lipa.